This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Whether it’s a lazy weekend ride with friends, or feeling those first rays of sun on your morning commute, there’s nothing like cycling to put a grin on your face and make you stand taller.
-But can a bike ride actually add extra centimetres to your height?
+But can cycling increase height?

 Physical Benefits of Cycling